 We believe that our relationships with our customers are good.
 However, we believe our major customers continually evaluate whether or not to purchase products from alternative or additional sources.
-Additionally, customers' economic and market conditions frequently change.
 Accordingly, there can be no assurance that a major customer will not reduce, delay or eliminate its purchases from us.
 Any such reduction, delay or loss of purchases could have a material adverse effect on our business, financial condition or results of operations.